AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   annotation Always_Return), might not return (with annotation Might_Not_Return) or never return (with aspect or pragma No_Return), otherwise they will be assumed to always return.
-A warning is guaranteed to be issued in that case.
+A warning is guaranteed to be issued in cases where review is required.

 * [PARTIAL_RECURSIVE_SUBPROGRAMS]
   Subprograms which are called across the boundary of those units analyzed